mlbridge/mlbridge.github.io/README.md

 ### Manual Vetting

-Manual Vetting allows the user to manually vet domain names that the model has a low confidence on, thereby creating a new dataset of malicious or benign domains.
+Manual Vetting allows the user to manually vet domain names that the model has low confidence in, thereby creating a new dataset of malicious or benign domains.
 This dataset can be used for blocking or allowing domains and also for updating the dataset for retraining the model.